July 17, 2054. Friday. 9:30 am.

 “We are arriving at Five points.”
 A female’s voice loudly spoke out through the microphone.
-An annoying static like sound followed after making Kiyro cringe.
+An annoying static-like sound followed, making Kiyro cringe.

 Kiyro got up from his seat and headed over towards the door.
 “Don’t you dare blast that rooster crowing crap in my ears,” he threatened Sylph.

 “That’s not the problem.
 You blew up my ear.
-I thought I would be hearing nothing but a high pitch buzzing sound for awhile now.”
+I thought I would hear nothing but a high pitch buzzing sound for a while now.”
 Kiyro tapped his ears with his hands.
-“Luckily the sound is gone.”
+“Luckily, the sound is gone.”

-The door opened, streams of people went out and just as many came back in.
-Kiyro power-walked, went into a jog, and finally sprinted the rest of the way.
+The door opened, streams of people went out, and just as many returned.
+Kiyro power-walked, went into a jog and finally sprinted the rest of the way.
 He did not want to miss a single second to miss the chance to meet his brother.